jakublipinski/jakublipinski.com/en/index.markdown

 Welcome to my personal website.
 Don't expect too much.
 I just gather and link to some external content related to my work and thoughts, before they will all be lost in time[^fn1].
 Enjoy.

 My name is Jakub Lipiński.
-I'm a software engineer turned entrepreneur.
+I'm a software engineer turned entrepreneur and investor.
 I live in Poland.

+## Present

 I currently conduct [research](research) in the field of bioinformatics.